sugakenn/angular-inquiry-form-with-recaptcha/README.md

 ## Back end
 Use PHP for the backend.Basically, the behavior of this code is just to save the POSTed JSON data as it is.

+Since it is developed in the environment where php_mbstring.dll is set, Please set php_mbstring.dll when using.

 There are some validations for security reasons.

 - Remote Address Check